Learn the Differences Between Wholesaling and Retailing

 Targeted Consumer Base

 You can specifically target a tailored consumer base.
 By being the retailer, you can personally select the most likely channels to reach customers who need and want your product.
-This may be a brick and mortar shop or an online presence instead of, or in addition to, your physical shop.
+This may be a brick-and-mortar shop, an online shop, or a mix of both.
 The important thing here is to ensure you’re reporting on these sales channels so that you can make changes quickly if needed.

 You can get to know your customer base in great detail.
 You’re dealing with them directly so that you can get a sense of their preferences and their habits, and your business can respond quickly to that.
 Reporting in your business system is also very handy here – with the various customer, sales, and product reports, you can quickly see what your best sellers versus no sellers are.